Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Limiting Distributions of -Fold Collision Times

 \section{Limiting Distributions of $m$-Fold Collision Times}

-The theorems above can be generalized in various ways.
-Recall that the urn model has balls of $q$ distinct colors indexed by $\{1, 2, \ldots, q\}$, and urns indexed by $\{1, 2, \ldots, \}$.
-Initially all boxes are empty, and at every time point a color $a\in [q]$ is chosen uniformly with probability $1/q$ and a ball with color $a$ is dropped into urn $i\in [n]$ with probability $p_{ni}$, where $\sum_{i=1}^n p_{ni}=1$, and $p_{n1}\geq p_{n2}\cdots \geq 0$, for all $a\in [q]$.
-Analogous to the first collision time $T_{n1}$, one can define the $m$-fold collision time $T_{n1, m}$ as the first time an urn has $m$ balls of one color and $m$ balls of a different color.
-When $q=2$, this is equivalent to the first time there is a monochromatic $K_{m, m}$, while sequentially coloring a complete bipartite graph.
+Recall the urn model in Definition~\ref{defn:uniform}, and analogous to the first collision time $T_{N1}$, define the $m$-{\it fold collision time} $T_{N1, m}$ as the first time there exists an urn with $m$ balls of color $a$ and $m$ balls of color $b$, for some $a\ne b \in [q]$.

-Using the Poisson embedding technique the limiting distribution of the $m$-fold collision time, under general coloring distributions, can be derived.
-The calculations required in the proof of the following theorem are very similar to those in the proof of Theorem \ref{th:bipartitefirstrepeat}, and some details are omitted.
+The next theorem gives the asymptotic distribution of $T_{N1, m}$.
+Calculations are similar to those in the proof of Theorem \ref{th:bipartitefirstrepeat}, and some details are omitted.